mwcz/splunk-json-formatter/README.md

 Splunk JSON Formatter
 =====================

-This is a Chrome user script I wrote to pretty print JSON objects located inside Splunk events.
+This is a user script that pretty prints JSON objects located inside Splunk events.

 Here's a demo of installing and running the script.
 Installation and usage instructions below.